mirbyte/Invisible-AI-Assistant/README.md

 - Requires internet connection
 - Beep sounds indicate startup and shutdown
 - Warning!
 Long TextToSpeech answers can take up to 20 seconds to load
+- To make it actually invisible, change the script extension to .pyw

 <br>